layer5io/istio-service-mesh-workshop/lab-13/README.md

 kubectl create -f install/kubernetes/istio-auth.yaml
 ```

 We need to (re)create the auto injector.
 There is a script bundled that will do this but you will need to switch back to _this_ directory and give it the location of your istio install.
-Or you can redo the steps from exercise 6.
+Or you can redo the steps from lab 6.
 Your call.

 ```
-cd ~/istio-workshop/exercise-13
+cd ~/istio-workshop/lab-13
 ./install-auto-injector.sh ~/istio
 ```